-The aim of this Module is to provide the student with basic physiological knowledge and it's application to exercise physiology.
+The aim of this module is to provide the student with basic physiological knowledge and its application to exercise physiology.

 By the end of this module the student should be able to:

-4 Bioenergetics and metabolism
+3 Bioenergetics and metabolism

 Use of carbohydrates and fats as fuels to provide energy at rest and during exercise.
 Influence of selected hormones on metabolism and fuel use.
-Definitions of VO2, VCO2, RQ and RER.
-Simple calculations of energy expenditure.

 Teaching and Learning Work Loads